hapify/hapify/docs/templating/javascript/usage.md

 # JavaScript templates

-You can write templates in pure JavaScript.
-In some cases, writing templates in JavaScript is more efficient.
-For example to output JSON object or documentation.
+You can write templates in JavaScript: in some cases, this is more efficient.
+For example, to output JSON object or documentation.

 ## Model object

 The templates receive the [model object](templating/model-object) under the `model` (or `m`) variable.
-In case of a multiple models template, an array of model objects will be available under the `models` (or `m`) variable.
+In the case of a multiple-model template, an array of model objects will be available under the `models` (or `m`) variable.

 The next block is a JSON export of the model object for a very simple case.
 Here the `User profile` model has 3 fields including an entity reference.
 To keep this JSON as short as possible, we have removed all short codes, many recurrent properties and sub-models details.